ariG23498/ariG23498.github.io/_posts/2020-07-09-Similarity-of-neuron-activations-between-similar-classes.md

 ---

+In a neural network, the weights and biases that correspond to individual neurons are the only variables.
+They change and try reaching an optimum stage where the whole model seems to make good predictions on the given data.
+With an optimum configuration of the weights and biases each neuron fires differently for a particular data point.

 This notebook is based on a `thought experiment`.
-While making a classification model, does the model's neurons fire similarly for similar classes.
-Here I have worked on the `fashion MNIST` where I have looked at the pattern of neuron activations for a definite layer of the model and tried to co-relate the activation patter of each class with every other class there is.
+While making a classification model, does the model's neurons fire `similarly` for `similar classes`?

+Here I am interested in looking at the pattern of neuron activation for individual classes.
+After that, I would try drawing a parallel between classes with similar activation patterns.

+The data-set that has been worked upon is the `Fashion MNIST`.
+The classification task was to correctly classify each of the 10 classes.
+The neuron activation pattern has been noted and then later correlated.

 # Imports
 Import the important packages.